BulatSuleymanoff/ImPro/README.md

 3) action 2) and sharpen original image using this difference
 4) Sharpens image with Laplacian of Gaussian
-5) Detects edges with Prewitt and Sobel filters
+5) Detects edges with Prewitt and Sobel filters  ads